satellite-image-deep-learning/techniques/README.md

   36.16. [iquaflow](https://github.com/satellogic/iquaflow) -> from Satellogic, an image quality framework that aims at providing a set of tools to assess image quality by using the performance of AI models trained on the images as a proxy.

   36.17. [lvrnet](https://github.com/Achleshwar/lvrnet) -> Lightweight Image Restoration for Aerial Images under Low Visibility

+  36.18.
+[DOTA-C](https://github.com/hehaodong530/DOTA-C) -> evaluating the robustness of object detection models to 19 types of image quality degradation

 #
 ## 37. Synthetic data